danieldema/cloud-resume/README.md

 # Cloud Resume

 A cloud-hosted version of my resume with visitor analytics.
 Built with Flask and deployed to AWS using a CI/CD pipeline.
+Deployment has recently been deprecated.